xamarin/xamarin-forms-samples/GetStarted/FirstApp/README.md

 ---
-name: 'Get Started: First app with Xamarin.Forms'
+name: 'Xamarin.Forms - Get Started: First app with Xamarin.Forms'
 description: Sample code for the get started page and video, that shows how to build a basic Xamarin.Forms app from the File > New template in Visual Studio.
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: